Car accident victims with PTSD often relive the traumatic events they have experienced. Often signs of PTSD include:

 Some emotional trauma after a car accident is perfectly normal.
 See our article, "Dealing With The Emotional Trauma Of An Atlanta Car Accident", for more information.
 However, victims of PTSD should speak to a medical professional about their symptoms.

 In many cases, insurance compensation will cover the treatment of PTSD after an Atlanta auto accident.
-To discuss your claim with an Atlanta car crash lawyer, contact the Law Offices of Shane Smith at 770-HURT-999.
+To discuss your claim with an Atlanta car crash lawyer, contact Shane Smith Law at 770-HURT-999.